RefurbishedCommodore/Peripherals/Disk Drives/Commodore 1541/Assy 250442/PCB No 251830 REV A/Ser. No. DA4 107589/README.md

 | SGS Thomson, EL, Hitachi, Mitsubishi, Fairchild, Texas Instruments, Signetics, National Semiconductor | No MOS glue logic |

 </div>

+## Cleaning the PCB

+The PCB is cleaned properly with mild soapy water.
+This removes most of the dust and grease on the PCB.

 [![Back to TOC](https://img.shields.io/badge/TOC-grey?style=plastic)](#table-of-contents)